balos1/Crystal.js/readme.md

 Check out [these](https://github.com/cojomojo/Crystal.js/blob/master/validation-examples/common.js) awesome validation configurations for some common fields like name, email, and message.

 ## Using the Event Emitter
 The next thing you will want to do is decide what will happen if a user submits a form when fields are valid or invalid.
 Crystal.js proivdes an event emitter to make handling this easy.
-Check out this example (setup for this site's home page):
+Check out this example (setup for the Crystal.js [home page](http://cojomojo.github.io/Crystal.js/)):

 ```js
 crystal.ee.on("valid", function(el){